twitter/communitynotes/documentation/about/introduction.md

 {% /inline %}

 {% inline wrap="false" %}
-{% atmImage src="./images/rate.svg" alt="Vector icon of a star, half-filled with color" width="40" /%}
+{% atmImage widthControl="width" width="30" src="./images/rate.svg" alt="Vector icon of a star, half-filled with color" /%}
 {% stack %}
 **Only notes rated helpful by people from diverse perspectives appear on Tweets**